fsismondi/ioppytest/README.md

 - a user interface to help coordinating the tests (either GUI or CLI component)

-For simplifing the access to CLI, agent and other components, ioppytest inlcudes a Makefile, with it you can use `make cmd`, for more information execute `make help`
+For simplifying the access to CLI, agent and other components, ioppytest inlcudes a Makefile, with it you can use `make cmd`, for more information execute `make help`